 Debt is only a temporary source of finance, as any loans or leases must be repaid.
-Local Authorities are required each year under Regulations, to set aside some of their revenue resources as provision for the repayment of debt.
+Local authorities are required each year under regulations, to set aside some of their revenue resources as provision for the repayment of debt.
 The annual charge to the revenue account for repaying debt is known as the Minimum Revenue Provision (MRP).
 Planned MRP is as follows:

-Table 3: Minimum Revenue Provision in £ millions
+Table 3: Replacement of prior years' debt finance in £ millions